parkertoddbrooks/ERA-Protocol/readme.md

 | User-side defense tools                | Model-side editorial lens              |
 | Response behavior schema               | Trust preconditions and asymmetries    |

-📜 *See [Trust Doctrine](trust-doctrine/trust-doctrine--v0.3.md) for the underlying editorial assumptions this protocol rests on.*
+📜 *See [Trust-Doctrine/trust-doctrine--v0.3.md](Trust-Doctrine/trust-doctrine--v0.3.md) for the underlying editorial assumptions this protocol rests on.*